“OMG, Astrovibe! I was born in 19XX and your Sun Sign Dates are wrrrooonnnnggggg…..”

 The Zodiac Sun Sign dates can change from year to year.
 We at Astrovibe estimate a day within about 1-3 days that the Sun generally changes Sign on average.

 If you are born on, say, May 20 of any given year, you might actually have to have a natal chart done or look up the timing and placement of the Sun on that day.

 I’ll back up a bit with some information that should help.

 You may know you are a Virgo, for example, and know that has something to to with the Sun and the stars, but not really know exactly what that means or how it works.

 You might be surprised to know that Western Tropical Astrology doesn’t use the stars or the constellations — with the exception of the Sun.
-Now, there are kinds of astrology that do, but the type of astrology we use here in the western world the most has very little to do with the stars.
+Now, there are kinds of astrology that do, but the most popular type of astrology many of us use in the western world has very little to do with the constellations.

 Often people ask about how the Earth comes into play as the planet we live on in astrology.
-The answer isn’t “we don’t use it.”
+Some think that we just don’t use the Earth.
 In fact, Earth is very, very important, because it is key in determining the areas of sky that make up the Signs.

 We figure out where Aries begins based on where the Sun is on the Vernal Equinox, which is the beginning of the astrological year.
 Then, the following 30 degrees are Aries, the next following 30 are Taurus, then onto the next 30 degrees that constitute Gemini.
 Then, the Sun will enter Cancer on the June Solstice and stay there for 30 degrees and so on.

 That is why the Sun Sign dates always change just a little here and there from year to year and over time.